VimsRocz/IMU/docs/MATLAB/Task4_MATLAB.md

 - Plot GNSS, raw IMU and integrated IMU data in NED, body and ECEF frames.
 - Save the PDFs as `results/<tag>_task4_*.pdf` and list them in `plot_summary.md`.
 - Use the [standardized legend terms](../PlottingChecklist.md#standardized-legend-terms) when naming GNSS, IMU and fused series.
-- When a `STATE_*.txt` reference trajectory is available you can run the Python script `src/validate_with_truth.py` or call the MATLAB helper `overlay_truth_task4` to overlay the fused output with the ground truth.
+- When the `STATE_X001.txt` reference trajectory is available you can run the Python script `src/validate_with_truth.py` or call the MATLAB helper `overlay_truth_task4` to overlay the fused output with the ground truth.
 Before running the Python script read the first ECEF row of the state file and supply